faafzal/UserLogin/README.md

 # UserLogin

-This is a simple UserLogin program written in Java.
+This is a simple UserLogin example written in Java.